Flynt Leverett: Professional life

-Views on Iran

-Leverett was heavily criticized for his articles during the 2009 Iranian Green Movement protests.
-After the government announced official election results, millions of Iranians took on the streets in a peaceful protest against the rigged presidential election.
-The demonstrations were brutally crushed by the Iranian regime's security forces that left hundreds dead, and thousands of dissidents were injured, arrested and tortured.
-In a New York Times op-ed co-authored with his wife Hillary Mann Leverett, Flynt described the Iranian opposition movement as weak and not representing "anything close to a majority."
-The piece then went on to criticize President Obama's Iran policy as "half-hearted efforts."
-The Leveretts' op-ed was harshly criticized by Abbas Milani.
-Calling the Leveretts' op-ed "the most infuriating op-ed of the new year," Milani pointed out how Obama's extensive efforts to reach out to the Ayatollah had been rejected and ridiculed by the regime.
-In a 2010 article in the Atlantic, Jeffrey Goldberg described the Leveretts as "cynical foreign policy realists," and criticized their reasons for a policy of conciliation between the US and a "regime that rapes and murders its own citizens" as "semi-inexplicable."

-Op-ed controversy

-As a former national security official granted a security clearance, Leverett is required to seek prior approval of articles from the CIA's Publication Review Board.
-Such reviews are conducted as a precaution to prevent leaks of classified information.

 On December 16, 2006, Leverett was denied permission to publish a 1,000 word opinion piece, co-written with his wife, Hillary Mann and based on his previously approved 35 page paper "Dealing with Tehran: Assessing U.S. Diplomatic Options Toward Iran."
 The longer paper and its shorter piece are critical of the George W. Bush administration's refusal to engage in "comprehensive" negotiations with the government of Iran.

 Leverett had intended to publish the shorter article in The New York Times.
 In a statement to the online publication Talking Points Memo, he disputed the official justification for the decision.

 The White House is demanding, before it will consider clearing the op-ed for publication, that I excise entire paragraphs dealing with matters that I have written about (and received clearance from the CIA to do so) in several other pieces, that have been publicly acknowledged by Secretary Rice, former Secretary of State Colin Powell, and former Deputy Secretary of State Richard Armitage, and that have been extensively covered in the media.